-I know that if I saw this pumpkin eater by Place of My Taste, I would stop in my tracks to admire it, and honestly maybe fear it a bit.
+We know that if you saw this pumpkin eater by Place of My Taste, you would stop in your tracks to admire it, and honestly maybe fear it a bit.

-You'll just need to carve a face for your pumpkin - a scary one would be best, and then carve out part of it's mouth to fit a smaller pumpkin half inside.
+You'll need to carve a face for your pumpkin, a scary one would be best, and then carve out part of its mouth to fit a smaller pumpkin half inside.
 Scary and a bit disturbing, huh?

 06 of 12

 These nosey pumpkins take the classic jack 'o lantern and turn it literally on its side, using the pumpkin stem as a nose.

 This is an incredibly easy pumpkin carving idea because you're not trying anything new, just the normal jack 'o lantern that you're used to carving.
 But by turning the pumpkin a different way you're creating a whole new creative twist.

 You'll need your standard carving tools for this one and whichever pumpkin carving template you prefer.

 We think this one is our favorite on the list.
 It's just so cute and easy to create.